5 Tips for Traveling Alone With a Toddler

 By Natalia Rankine-Galloway

 My family moved to Tunisia from New York City this summer.
-Before we left I felt duty-bound to visit our scattered family on this side of the Atlantic so they could see our 18-month-old boy before we left.
+I felt duty-bound to visit our scattered family on this side of the Atlantic so they could see our 18-month-old boy before we left.
 This meant flying from Washington, DC to Toronto (not far away, but technically “International”) and then back to New York.

 Be Ready To Snag an Extra Seat…Just in Case